aws-samples/manage-access-control-in-generative-ai-powered-search-applications/README.md

 4. [AWS CDK v2](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_install)
 5. [Configure your AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)
 6. [Bootstrap AWS CDK in your target account](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_bootstrap)

-Also, make sure you have at least 1 'ml.g5.12xlarge for endpoint usage' for service limit at the account-level.
-Refer to [Service Quota](https://docs.aws.amazon.com/general/latest/gr/sagemaker.html#limits_sagemaker) to request for quota increase if necessary.
+7. In case of LLM inference based on Amazon SageMaker, a sufficient service limit to deploy an ml.g5.12xlarge instance for the SageMaker endpoint.
+If needed, you can initiate a quota increase request.
+Refer to Service Quotas for more details.

 ## Deploy the AWS resources:
 We will use AWS CDK to deploy the architecture described above.
 CDK allows defining the Infrastructure through a familiar programming language such as Python